-Your Russell !
+Hour Russell !
 Slogan ...
-The Place you Want to Call Home. ussell .....
-Where the Environment and the people meet. hosself the thus this lon.
+The Place you Wark to Call Home. ussell Where the Environment and the people meet. hosself the True Vision.
 SUSSELL ...
-THE TRUE VISION. " It starts with all of us!
+THE TIZUE VISION. " It storts with all of us!
 It starts with you one - people one - Russell "